VCityTeam/UD-Viz/docs/static/Devel/game.md

 The goal of this section is to learn how to set a singleplayer simple game structure:

-You can see the final result of this tutorial ?todo to check where every code sample should be added (this example import @ud-viz/browser with bundle).
+You can see the final result of this tutorial ?todo to check where every code sample should be added (this example import @ud-viz/browser with bundle). <== WIP

 **Create a scene**